 Which devices run KaiOS?

-These are the cell phones that run KaiOS:
+These were the first generation of smart feature phones to run KaiOS:

 - Alcatel OneTouch Go Flip (known as Cingular Flip 2 on AT&T)